Blog

 Microservices typically deploy in containerized environments, introducing additional security considerations:

-Secret Management: Secure handling of API keys, certificates, and other sensitive configuration data through dedicated secret management systems.
+Secret Management: Secure handling of API keys, certificates, and sensitive configuration data through dedicated secret management systems.
+External Secrets Operator (ESO) and Sealed Secrets have become the standard patterns for Kubernetes secret management, integrating with cloud provider vaults (AWS Secrets Manager, GCP Secret Manager, Azure Key Vault) and HashiCorp Vault.

 GraphQL Security Considerations